 |Phone Number:||(203) 582-3789|

-One of the most accomplished players in the history of collegiate basketball in the state of Connecticut, Scott Burrell enters his sixth season as an assistant coach of the Quinnipiac men's basketball program.
-Burrell joined Tom Moore's staff in July 2007 after a professional career in the National Basketball Association (NBA) that spanned more than a decade and included a World Championship title with the Chicago Bulls in 1998.
+One of the most accomplished players in the history of collegiate basketball in the state of Connecticut, Scott Burrell enters his seventh season as an assistant coach of the Quinnipiac men's basketball program.
+Burrell joined Tom Moore's staff in July 2007 after a professional career in the National Basketball Association (NBA) that spanned more than a decade and included a World Championship title with the Chicago Bulls.

 Burrell earned his bachelor’s degree in general studies from the University of Connecticut in 2010.